Viper Documentation

 The /balance Command

-Send /balance to see SOL and token balances across all your wallets on every chain — Solana, Base, BSC, Ethereum, and Hyperliquid — in a single message.
+Send /balance to see SOL and token balances across all your wallets on every chain — Solana, Base, BSC, Ethereum, Hyperliquid, and Robinhood — in a single message.

 Buying Tokens

-Multiple ways to buy any Solana, Base, BSC, Ethereum, or Hyperliquid token.
+Multiple ways to buy any Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood token.

 Paste a Contract Address

-The fastest way to buy: paste any Solana, Base, BSC, Ethereum, or Hyperliquid token contract address (CA) directly into the chat.
+The fastest way to buy: paste any Solana, Base, BSC, Ethereum, Hyperliquid, or Robinhood token contract address (CA) directly into the chat.
 Viper auto-detects the chain and shows a token info card with:

 - Token name, symbol, and price